Why Did My Site's Google Ranking Drop?

 that it will lead to better rankings when just the opposite is true.
 While this practice

 content can damage your rankings.
 See "Duplicate Content" below.
+The solution is to

 - Domain Farms: This is the practice of creating many websites and heavily cross-linking

-websites, but if they are heavily linked to each other ("cross-linked") Google may consider it to be a
+websites, but if they are heavily linked to each other ("cross-linked") and don't provide

 "link scheme" you created solely to increase your rankings.
 If you own multiple domains,